varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-separate.rst

 Separate VCL files
 ==================

-Having multiple different domains in the same Varnish is a very typical use-case, and from Varnish 5.0 it is possible to have a separate VCL files for separate domains or any other distinct subset of requests.
+Having multiple different vhosts in the same Varnish is a very typical use-case, and from Varnish 5.0 it is possible to have a separate VCL files for separate vhosts or any other distinct subset of requests.

 Assume that we want to handle ``varnish.org`` with one VCL file